Languages of Singapore: Renewed interest in learning other Chinese varieties

-Since 2000, there has been an renewed interest in other Chinese varieties among Singaporean Chinese.
+Since 2000, there has been a renewed interest in other Chinese varieties among Singaporean Chinese.
 In 2002, clan associations such as Hainanese Association of Singapore (Kheng Chiu Hwee Kuan) and Teochew Poit Ip Huay Kuan started classes to teach other Chinese varieties.
 This was in response to an increased desire among Singaporeans to reconnect with their Chinese heritage and culture through learning other Chinese varieties.
 In 2007, a group of 140 students from Paya Lebar Methodist Girls' Primary School learnt Hokkien-Taiwanese and Cantonese as an effort to communicate better with the elderly.
 The elderly themselves taught the students the varieties.
 The programme was organised in the hope of bridging the generational gap that was formed due to the suppression of these dialects in Singapore.

 Likewise, third-year students from Dunman High can now take a module called "Pop Song Culture".
 This module lets them learn about pop culture in different dialect groups through pop songs from the 70s and 80s performed in different varieties.
 Besides this, students can also take an elective on different flavours and food cultures from various dialect groups.

-Although the Singapore government appears to have relaxed its stance towards Chinese varieties in recent years, the fact is that they still did not actively support the widespread use of other Chinese varieties especially in the Singapore mainstream Television media.
-Recently, the Singapore Government allowed some local produced mini "chinese dialect" shows to be broadcast in Hokkien-Taiwanese and Cantonese dedicated to the Singapore Chinese elderly who speak Hokkien-Taiwanese or Cantonese but did not understand English or Mandarin Chinese.
-The aim of the local produced mini "chinese dialect" shows is to transmit important messages about social services and medical services and care to the Singapore Chinese Elderly.
-However, there are limited amount of "Chinese Dialect" shows that could be broadcast on Singapore's Mainstream Television due to the Singapore's Government stringent language policy.
+Although the Singaporean government no longer openly condemns or discourages the use of Chinese varieties, there is little institutional support for these languages to be taught in schools as electives.
+However, the Ministry of Communications and Information has allowed limited use of Chinese varieties via state-owned broadcaster Mediacorp's Channel 8 and Capital 95.8FM.
+A dedicated series of programmes in various Chinese varieties, such as How Are You? and Whatever Will Be, Will Be, have also been produced and made widely available via online platforms to connect with older members of the Singaporean Chinese community.

 Linguistic landscape of Singapore

 The multi-ethnic background of Singapore's society can be seen in its linguistic landscape.
 While English dominates as the working language of Singapore, the city does not possess a monolingual linguistic landscape.
-These can be seen from the variety of signs strewn around the city.
-Signs are colour-coded and categorised by their respective functions: for example, signs which are pointing to attractions are brown with white words, while road signs and street names are green with white words.
+This can be seen from the variety of signs strewn around the city.
+Signs are colour-coded and categorised by their respective functions: for example, signs pointing to attractions are brown with white words, while road signs and street names are green with white words.

 Some of the most evident signs of multilingualism in Singapore's linguistic landscape include danger/warning signs at construction sites, as well as road signs for tourist attractions.
-By observing the variation in languages used in the different contexts, we are able to obtain information on the ethnolinguistic vitality of the country.
+By observing the variation in languages used in the different contexts, it is possible to obtain information on the ethnolinguistic vitality of the country.